 The Law School, founded as one of the original departments of the University, offers the Doctor of Jurisprudence and the Master of Laws.

 The Department of Medicine (now School of Medicine) conferred its first diplomas in 1875 as part of an agreement with the University of Nashville Medical Department.
 Vanderbilt split ties with the University of Nashville in 1895, and finally moved to the main campus in 1925.
 The School of Medicine offers the Doctor of Medicine, Master of Public Health, Master of Science in Clinical Investigation, Master of Laboratory Investigation, Master of Education of the Deaf, Master of Science of Medical Physics, Master of Health Professions Education, Master of Science (Speech Language Pathology), Master of Science in Applied Clinical Informatics, Doctor of Audiology, and Doctor of Medical Physics.

 The School of Nursing, has a history dating back to 1909, and began offering the Master of Science in Nursing in 1955.
 The School offers the Master of Science in Nursing and Doctor of Nursing Practice.

 The Owen Graduate School of Management was established in 1969.
-The Owen School offers the Master of Business Administration, Master of Science in Finance, Master of Accountancy, and Master of Management in Health Care.
+The Owen School offers the Master of Business Administration, Master of Science in Finance, Master of Accountancy, Master of Marketing, and Master of Management in Health Care.

 Peabody College of Education and Human Development traces its roots to Davidson Academy, organized in 1785, eleven years before the founding of the state of Tennessee.
 It operated as an independent professional school of education from 1875 until its merger with Vanderbilt in 1979.
 The Peabody College of Education and Human Development offers the Bachelor of Science, the Master of Education, the Master of Public Policy, and the Doctor of Education.